anabrid/lucigui/README.md

+# lucigui: A GUI for the analog-digitall hybrid computer LUCIDAC

-# lucidac-gui: A Svelte based JavaScript Single Page Web Application for LUCIDAC
+lucigui is a Svelte based JavaScript Single Page Web Application for [LUCIDAC](https://anabrid.com/lucidac).
+LUCIDAC lacks the classical analog computer cable-based interface, and this is the first graphical interface for a reprogrammable analog computer.

 This is the README file for the Svelte based single page web application (SPA) to configure and program the LUCIDAC, called **lucidac-gui**.
 The application behaves "just as another"